-PORTLAND, Maine — The child welfare agency that won the right to make medical decisions on behalf of a brain-injured infant is backtracking, saying it will defer to the wishes of the child's teenage mother.
+The child welfare agency that won a judge's approval to make medical decisions on behalf of the infant announced last week that it would defer to the wishes of the teenage mother.

-The state judge who gave child welfare officials authority to make medical decisions found that "neither parent can be counted on to be physically or emotionally available to make the necessary informed decision when needed."
-The mother also had previously expressed an interest in reuniting with the father, who's awaiting trial next month on charges of aggravated assault, according to court documents.
-If the baby dies, charges against the father could be upgraded.
+The state judge who gave child welfare officials the authority to make medical decisions found that "neither parent can be counted on to be physically or emotionally available to make the necessary informed decision when needed."

 Gov. Paul LePage and the Maine Department of Health and Human Services intervened when the matter became public.
 For now, the injured baby remains in foster care, and Trask retains visitation rights.